-Greenwood Regional Rehabilitation Hospital ranked in the top 10 percent of inpatient rehabilitation facilities in the United States, nine years in a row.
+Greenwood Regional Rehabilitation Hospital ranked in the top 10 percent of inpatient rehabilitation facilities in the United States, 10 years in a row.

 The ranking is by the Uniform Data System for Medical Rehabilitation (UDSMR), a not-for-profit corporation that was developed with support from the National Institute on Disability and Rehabilitation research, a component of the U.S. Department of Education.

 The UDSMR ranks rehabilitation facilities based upon care that is: